- Connect to the database

 connect_name....connection name (default value is equal to dbname)

-user_name.......database user nameidefault value is equal to a Unix login namej
+user_name.......database user name(default value is equal to a Unix login name)

 passwd..........password